- Contact Us

 To find an externship, you can search for an externship in the Supervising Attorney Search »

 After finding a supervising attorney, please contact him/her to verify that they are able to accommodate your request for an externship.
 The externship credit hours registration should be done during your regular registration in MyWeb.
-Beginning in the Spring 2012 semester, students who want to earn credit for their externship experience must also enroll in an accompanying for-credit seminar that will address topics to the specific practice area.
+Students who want to earn credit for their externship experience must also enroll in an accompanying for-credit seminar that will address topics to the specific practice area.

 All students interested in doing an externship outside the state of Colorado, or an externship for 5 or 6 credits, must meet with and receive approval from the Externship Director prior to the semester in which credit will be earned.